Grade boundaries and the Uniform Mark Scale (UMS)

 For qualifications that use uniform marks, we convert your exam mark to a UMS mark, which then determines the grade.
 The UMS converter shows where your exam mark sits on the uniform mark scale.
 See our UMS guide.

-You can't use this tool for the reformed AS qualifications, nor GCSE Mathematics (Linear) B.
+You can't use this tool for the reformed qualifications, nor GCSE Mathematics (Linear) B.

 - UMS mark grade boundary tables – these stay the same each year